Resource

 A growing body of research shows that culture is an important protective factor for Native children and youth.
 In recent years, an increasing number of tribal nations have decolonized their child welfare systems, refounding them based on their tribal cultures, worldviews, values, and traditional beliefs.

 In September 2023, President Biden signed legislation expanding the Tribal MIECHV program to support 41 grants serving 68 tribal and 17 urban Native communities.
-ZERO TO THREE’s Tribal Home Visiting Resource Institute for Excellence (THRIVE) team supports these grantees by increasing their capacity to implement high-quality home visiting programs within tribal communities and develop integrated early childhood systems serving American Indian and Alaska Native families (AIAN).
+ZERO TO THREE’s Tribal Home Visiting Resource Institute for Excellence (THRIVE) team (formerly PATH) supports these grantees by increasing their capacity to implement high-quality home visiting programs within tribal communities and develop integrated early childhood systems serving American Indian and Alaska Native families (AIAN).